DISN-kolo/webserv/README.md

 ### current bugs

-* cgi POST stopped working, up to the point of not even beginning the cgi process.
+* cgi POST stopped working, up to the point of not even beginning the cgi process. maybe, add a body checker right in the on head located function.. goes for both post variants btw

 ### CONFIGURATION FILE